aackerman/talks/javascript-flow/README.md

 [display slide about maybe types]

 There are several different words to describe the concept of a variable that has a type that may or may not hold a value.
 C# has a Nullable generic type, Java has the Optional generic type, and Haskell has the Maybe.
+Flow calls these Maybe types.
 In all cases the idea is that the underlying value of a variable could be null or a completely different type.

-In the case on the screen the variable 'o' has be declared and could be a string, null, or undefined.
+In the case on the screen the variable 'o' maybe is a string and may be undefined or null.

 So far I've just scratched the surface of the expressiveness of flow's type system.
 There's much more that I won't be able to cover today.
 So it's worth a look at the documentation to see what flow offers.